JackMing/Hadoop-1.1.2-on-USC-HPCC-Cluster/README.md

 2. In PBS script `hadoop-example.pbs`, modify your WORK_HOME path.
 3. The current PBS script will run the hadoop example (wordcount).
 If you want to run other examples, modify the corresponding paths.
-4. In `setup-and-start-hadoop-on-hpcc`, change line 8 `HADOOP_TEMPLATE_DIR` to your working directory, specifically where your conf/ folder is.
+4. In `launch-up-hadoop-on-hpcc`, change line 8 `HADOOP_TEMPLATE_DIR` to your working directory, specifically where your conf/ folder is.

             HADOOP_TEMPLATE_DIR=${HADOOP_TEMPLATE_DIR:-/path/to/configuration/template/dir/}